typohnebild/numpy-vs-mir/README.md

 In the end it looks like a C/C++ implementation would look like.

-We do not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application.
+We do not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application at least without further optimizations.
-When using _Numba_ this might change a bit, because in some cases _Numba_ achieves more speedup on python loops then on the _NumPy_ array operations.
+A sweep implementation with loops can be accelerated by using _Numba_ such that it runs faster than the implementation based on the _Numpy_ array operations.
-When experimenting with that it showed up that the difference was in our use case not to big, so we sticked with the sliced version.
+However, it turns out that the performance increase in our use case is not too high, so we do not consider a loop version in our benchmarks.
-Also because a loop version without _Numba_ would have been significant slower.
+Especially because a loop version would have been significantly slower without _Numba_.

 ## Measurements